Applying for a German Visa

 The documents needed for a German visa application include:

 - A properly filled and signed Germany visa application form.
-This can be downloaded online, and subsequently forwarded to the Embassy or Consulate.

 - An International passport- valid for at least six months, and has two blank pages for visa endorsement.